Taranjot13/personal-habit-tracker/README.md

 Open [http://localhost:8081](http://localhost:8081) in your browser.
 (Default port is 8081.
 If you change `server.port` in `application.properties`, use that port.)

+## 📸 Application Screenshots

+The application features a modern, clean interface:
+- **Login Page**: Secure authentication with professional styling
+- **Habit Dashboard**: Comprehensive view of all habits with progress tracking

 ## Main Commands